Human trafficking in Mali

-Mali is a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced labor and, to a lesser extent, forced prostitution.
-Within Mali, women and girls are forced into domestic servitude and, to a limited extent, prostitution.
-Malian boys are found in conditions of forced begging and forced labor in gold mines and agricultural settings both within Mali and neighboring countries.
-Reports indicate that Malian children are trafficked to Senegal and Guinea for forced labor in gold mines and for forced labor on cotton and cocoa farms in Côte d'Ivoire.
-Boys from Mali, Guinea, Burkina Faso, Niger and other countries are forced into begging and exploited for labor by religious instructors within Mali and across borders.
-Adult men and boys, primarily of Songhai ethnicity, are subjected to the longstanding practice of debt bondage in the salt mines of Taoudenni in northern Mali.
-Some members of Mali's black Tamachek community are subjected to traditional slavery-related practices rooted in hereditary master-slave relationships.
+In 2010 Mali was a source, transit, and destination country for men, women, and children subjected to trafficking in persons, specifically forced labor and, to a lesser extent, forced prostitution.
+Within Mali, women and girls were forced into domestic servitude and, to a limited extent, prostitution.
+Malian boys were found in conditions of forced begging and forced labor in gold mines and agricultural settings both within Mali and neighboring countries.
+Reports indicated that Malian children are trafficked to Senegal and Guinea for forced labor in gold mines and for forced labor on cotton and cocoa farms in Côte d'Ivoire.
+Boys from Mali, Guinea, Burkina Faso, Niger and other countries were forced into begging and exploited for labor by religious instructors within Mali and across borders.
+Adult men and boys, primarily of Songhai ethnicity, were subjected to the longstanding practice of debt bondage in the salt mines of Taoudenni in northern Mali.
+Some members of Mali's black Tamachek community were subjected to traditional slavery-related practices rooted in hereditary master-slave relationships.

-The Government of Mali does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2010 the Government of Mali did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 Despite these efforts, such as assisting with the identification and rescue of 80 child trafficking victims and drafting new anti-trafficking legislation, the government failed to show evidence of progress in prosecuting and convicting trafficking offenders, and did not take action on five pending cases of traditional slavery.
 Therefore, Mali is placed on Tier 2 Watch List for the second consecutive year.
+The country was moved to Tier 2 in 2023.

-Prosecution
+Prosecution (2010)

 The Government of Mali demonstrated limited law enforcement efforts to combat trafficking during the last year.
 Mali does not prohibit all forms of trafficking, though Article 244 of the criminal code prohibits all forms of child trafficking.
 Conviction of child trafficking carries a penalty of from five to 20 years' imprisonment.
 These penalties are sufficiently stringent and comparable with penalties for sexual assault.
 Article 229 of the criminal code criminalizes the sexual exploitation of children and forced prostitution of adult women.
 Malian law may not adequately criminalize other forms of trafficking.
 Criminal Code Article 242, passed in 1973, prohibits individuals from entering into agreements or contracts that deprive third parties of their liberty: NGOs argue that this law, which has sometimes been characterized as an anti-slavery law, is inadequate to prosecute cases of hereditary slavery.
 In November 2009, the Malian government participated in a conference organized by a leading anti-slavery NGO to introduce draft anti-slavery legislation to civil society organizations, and officials plan to introduce a separate law outlawing all forms of trafficking to the Malian legislature later in 2010.